StreamAMG/streamamg-sdk-ios/PurchasesReadme.md

 ===========

 All notable changes to this project will be documented in this section.
+### 1.2.0 - Updated AMGPurchaseDelegate to include error listener when products retrieval fails

 ### 1.1.10 - Updated valdiatePurchase API to accept custom JWT Token

 ### 1.0 - Release